 What is custody?

-Physical custody is the physical care and supervision of a child (under 18 years of age).
+Physical custody is the physical care and supervision of a child.
 In other words, it addresses who the child will live with on a day-to-day basis and who will make decisions that come up during that time.1

 Legal custody addresses which parent has the right to make long-range plans and decisions for the child’s education, religious training, discipline, non-emergency medical care and other matters of major significance to the child’s welfare.2